 Greever claims it's essential to change the client’s perspectives.
 What the client “likes” should be replaced with what “works” and “doesn’t work” alongside questions regarding why do they think so?
 Instead of empty criticism, we get the client to speak about the efficiency of proposed design solutions.
 What’s more, rephrasing a client's feedback in terms & phrases more connected with the design world will help to specify their comments.
 According to the author, communication gets much clearer if you confirm what you’ve heard the client saying, using terminology that contributes to the creation of the common language.

 Still, the prerequisite for executing the Repeat & Rephrase tactic successfully is to truly listen.

 Collage by Unwindstudio as part of their Dictionary of Female Feelings project.

-3 Effective ways to respond to client feedback
+3 Effective ways to reply to client feedback through email

 In case you were afraid we’ve almost forgotten, don’t worry we haven’t: design means business.
 Working on rephrasing your design glossary should happen as long as you can afford it.
 That’s why the way we deal with feedback often depends on the terms & conditions of the collaboration that was agreed upon.
 Make sure to optimize your quotation or project price so as to book some extra time for the nature of the process itself – the reinterpreting, repeating & rethinking.